yellobyte/ESP32-DevBoards-Getting-Started/boards/YB-ESP32-S3-ETH(YelloByte)/Readme.md

 At the time of this writing most development IDEs support the Espressif32 platform including ESP32-S3/C3 boards, e.g. the popular Espressif ESP32-S3-DevKitC-1 board.

 ### Arduino IDE:
 When building with the **ArduinoIDE** then you can select the board **ESP32S3 Dev Module** for example.
 Then choose the proper settings as shown in the examples directory (...ArduinoIDE) and you are fine.
-Just for the sake of knowing I selected a few other ESP32S3 boards from the list and all worked fine.
-Since the ESP32S3 is so versatile there are a lot of options to play with.
+Just for the sake of knowing I selected a few other ESP32S3 boards from the list and no issues either.
+Be aware, since the ESP32S3 is so versatile there are a lot of build options to play with.
 Espressif's homapage offers some help es well.

 Some example settings I used for testing:
-Board: *ESP32S3 Dev Module*, Flash Mode: *QIO 80MHz*, Flash Size: *8MB*, PSRAM: *OPI PSRAM*
+Board: *ESP32S3 Dev Module*, USB CDC On Boot & USB DFU On Boot: *Disabled*, Flash Mode: *QIO 80MHz*, Flash Size: *8MB*, PSRAM: *OPI PSRAM*

 ### PlatformIO:
 Building with **PlatformIO** is no problem as well.
 Use the provided files in the examples directories.